Sure Dividend

 Monthly Dividend Stock In Focus: Sabine Royalty Trust

-Sabine Royalty Trust (SBR) has a high dividend yield of 8.4% based on annualized distributions over the nine months of 2024.
-This places Sabine on the high dividend stocks list.
-You can see all 200+ 5%+ yielding stocks here.
+Sabine Royalty Trust (SBR) has a high dividend yield of nearly 8% based on annualized distributions over the first four months of 2026.
+This places Sabine on the high-dividend stocks list.
+You can see all 5%+ yielding stocks here.

 Sabine also pays dividends on a monthly schedule, which means investors receive their dividends more frequently than the traditional quarterly schedule.

 Royalty trusts have unique characteristics and risk factors that investors should consider before investing.
-However, thanks to their high yields, they could be appealing to income investors.
+However, thanks to their high yields and monthly payouts, they could be appealing to income investors.
 Investors looking for exposure to the oil and gas industry may also find them attractive.

-This article will discuss Sabine’s business model, and why investors anticipating higher oil and gas prices may want to give this royalty trust a closer look.
+This article will discuss Sabine’s business model and why investors anticipating higher oil and gas prices may want to examine this royalty trust more closely.

 Business Overview

 Sabine Royalty Trust was established on December 31st, 1982.
 Its business model is based on income received from its royalty and mineral interests in various oil and gas properties.
-Sabine is a small-cap stock, with a market capitalization of $900 million.
+Sabine is a small-cap stock, with a market capitalization of $1.1 billion.

-Its oil and gas producing properties are located in Florida, Louisiana, Mississippi, New Mexico, Oklahoma, and Texas.
-The trust has had a long and successful history.
-When the trust was formed in 1982, reserves were estimated at 9 million barrels of oil and 62 million cubic feet of gas.
+Its oil and gas-producing properties are located in Florida, Louisiana, Mississippi, New Mexico, Oklahoma, and Texas.
+The trust has a long and successful history.
+When it was formed in 1982, its reserves were estimated at 9 million barrels of oil and 62 million cubic feet of gas.

-At inception, the lifespan of the trust was pegged at 9 to 10 years.
-The trust was expected to be fully depleted by 1993.
-40 years later, Sabine Royalty Trust is still kicking.
-In that time, the trust has produced approximately 22 million barrels of oil and 275 million cubic feet of gas.
+At inception, the trust’s lifespan was pegged at 9 to 10 years.
+It was expected to be fully depleted by 1993.
+More than 40 years later, Sabine Royalty Trust is still going strong.
+In that time, the trust has produced more than 25 million barrels of oil and well over 300 billion cubic feet of gas.

 Growth Prospects

-The biggest growth catalyst for Sabine is rising oil and gas prices.
+Rising oil and gas prices are Sabine’s biggest growth catalyst.
 Supportive commodity prices are critical for the trust’s ability to generate higher royalty income, which yields higher distribution payouts.
 As oil and gas prices both rallied to multi-year highs in 2022, SBR achieved blowout results that year.

-Sabine is a pass–through vehicle for royalty payments –essentially all the royalty income (cash) it receives is passed through to unit holders.
+Sabine is a pass–through vehicle for royalty payments—essentially, all the royalty income (cash) it receives is passed through to unit holders.
 About 5%–8% of royalty income is consumed in administrative expenses.
-The trust has generated an average annual distributable cash flow of $5.06 per unit over the last year.
-This corresponds to an 8.4% yield at the current stock price.
+The trust generated distributable cash flow per unit of $5.15 per unit over the last year, down from $5.45 in 2024 and $6.38 in 2023.

-However, the cash flows of Sabine are highly cyclical due to the dramatic swings of the prices of oil and gas, which have resulted in a markedly volatile performance record.
-Given the high comparison base formed by the 10-year high distributable cash flow per unit of $5.64 in 2024, we expect a 7% average annual decline of distributable cash flow per unit over the next five years.
+However, Sabine’s cash flows are highly cyclical due to the dramatic swings in oil and gas prices, which have resulted in a markedly volatile performance record.
+Given the high comparison base in the very recent past, we expect a 3% average annual decline of distributable cash flow per unit over the next five years.
+We note that expected earnings for this year would be the lowest since 2020 should it come to fruition.

 Dividend Analysis

 The distribution of Sabine fluctuates depending on the direction of oil and gas prices.
 During favorable periods, the trust has distributed $3-$4 per unit annually.
-Thanks to blowout commodity prices, the trust exceeded this level by an impressive margin last year.
+The trust exceeded this level by an impressive margin last year due to blowout commodity prices.

 Sabine’s distribution history over the past 10 years is as follows:

-Sabine has distributed $4.19 per unit in the 9 months of 2024.
-On an annualized basis, this represents a full-year payout of roughly $5.64 per unit.
-This equates to a distribution yield of 8.4%.
+Sabine distributed $1.71 per unit in the first four months of 2026.
+Using the current share price of $76, this equates to a distribution yield of nearly 8%.
 Of course, the company could distribute more or less than this, depending on where oil and gas prices are headed over the remainder of the year.

-On the bright side for the trust, the ongoing war between Russia and Ukraine has no end in sight and hence the price of oil may remain elevated in the upcoming months.
+On the bright side for the trust, the war in Iran continues and hence the price of oil may remain elevated in the upcoming months.
 On the other hand, whenever this war comes to an end, it will probably cause a sharp correction in the price of oil.

-It is also important to note that most countries have been severely hurt by the exceptionally high prices of oil and gas in the last 24 months.
+It is also important to note that many countries could be harmed by the exceptionally high oil and gas prices in the last few months.
 As a result, they are doing their best to diversify away from fossil fuels, and thus, they are currently investing in renewable energy projects at a record pace.
-When all these clean energy projects begin to come online, in 2 to 4 years, they will take their toll on global oil and gas consumption.
+When all these clean energy projects begin to come online, in 2 to 4 years, they will likely take their toll on global oil and gas consumption.

 In fact, as the market is always a forward-looking mechanism, whenever the market focuses on the potential impact of these projects on the energy market, the price of oil will probably plunge from its current level.